With everyone scrolling and swiping, traditional advertising techniques can feel ineffective in the digital age.

 Here's how it usually goes:

-• Referral Programme.
-To get satisfied customers to spread the word about your business, create a referral programme.
+Referral Programme: Create a referral programme to get happy customers to spread the word about your business.
 As an incentive, you could offer them a discount, a freebie, a cash reward, or something else of value.

 The power of social ties and trust is what makes referral marketing so appealing.
 It converts satisfied consumers into brand champions.
 This creates an ongoing cycle where satisfied customers drive your company's growth by referring new, engaged customers.